guyfrd/portScanner/README.md

 ### JSON output

-portScanner will print after checking all ports and hosts.<br />
+portScanner will print check results along dns results and query duration, after checking all ports and hosts.<br />
 get the output in JSON format by using the flag:
 ```sh
 --json